cecelot/kyanite/README.md

 nix develop -c cargo run -- run <filename>
 ```

 Other methods may also work, but are untested.
-Note that LLVM (for `llc`) and clang are additional required dependencies.
+Note that LLVM and clang are additional required dependencies.